Some progress on Greek debt deal, gaps remain

-ATHENS Negotiators discussing Greece's bailout came closer to an accord in late night talks on Thursday but are still short of a final deal over some 11.5 billion euros ($14.9 billion) of spending cuts demanded by international creditors, officials said after talks concluded.
+ATHENS Negotiators discussing Greece's bailout came closer to an accord in late night talks on Thursday but are still short of a final deal over some 11.5 billion euros (9.1 billion pounds) of spending cuts demanded by international creditors, officials said after talks concluded.

 A senior official said the late night talks secured agreement on several points including the symbolically important step of raising the pension age to 67 years.
 He said further advances were likely when talks resume on Friday.